JFritzle/Mapsforge-for-QMapShack/README.md

 QMapShack however is able to handle maps provided as tiles by a [Tile Map Service](https://en.wikipedia.org/wiki/Tile_Map_Service) (TMS), which is mainly used by web mapping servers.
 To make local Mapsforge maps nevertheless available within QMapShack, a local tile server can be set up to render these Mapsforge maps and to interact with QMapShack via TMS protocol.
 The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

-While old tile server type is capable of rendering only one single set of parameters at a time, the new so-called *tasks* server type is capable of rendering multiple sets of parameters concurrently.
-Thus, a single *tasks* server instance can replace multiple old server instances.
+While old *single task* server type was capable of rendering only one single set of parameters at a time, the new *multiple tasks* server type is capable of rendering multiple sets of parameters concurrently.
+Thus, one single *multiple tasks* server instance can replace multiple *single task* server instances.
+**This Graphical user interface only supports the *multiple tasks* server type.**
+Latest GUI supporting *single task* server type is still available in GitHub's [*legacy*](https://github.com/JFritzle/Mapsforge-for-QMapShack/tree/legacy) branch.

 Section [Mapsforge Maps](https://github.com/Maproom/qmapshack/wiki/DocBasicsMapDem#user-content-mapsforge-maps) of QMapShack’s wiki shortly describes how to set up an old type tile server and manually connect it to QMapShack by an appropriate TMS file.